Meet TWR’s Team

 Robyn Reeves Travers M.S., Faculty

 Robyn taught seventh grade language arts and social studies at The Windward School from 2001–2015.
 In 2012, she received her IMSLEC Certification.
-She co-taught a workshop with Dr. Judith Hochman, “Summarizing Skills: A Key to Academic Success,” as well as wrote a Professional Development Project for Windward, “Encouraging Language-Impaired Students to Participate in Class.”
+She co-taught a workshop with Dr. Judith Hochman, “Summarizing Skills: A Key to Academic Success,” and wrote a Professional Development Project for Windward, “Encouraging Language-Impaired Students to Participate in Class.”
 Prior to teaching, Robyn was an actress, writer, photographer, reporter and anchor for WFAS and WRKL radio stations, and an international anchor for UPI News.
-She received a B.A. from Vassar College and a dual Masters’ Degree in teaching reading and early childhood education from Hunter College.
+She received a B.A. from Vassar College and a dual Master's Degree in

 Toni-Ann Vroom, Senior Faculty